KnownStormChaser/master-weather-model-list/models/wave_models/regional/norway/mywavewam3km.md

 **This should be confirmed with MET Norway before the two entries are cross-linked as one system.** Until then both entries stand independently, with this section flagging the overlap.
 The practical stakes are real: if they are the same run, ARCWAM's November 2024 altimetric data assimilation applies to this product too, and this entry's "no documented DA" would be misleading.

 ### MET Norway's operational wave systems
-- **This entry (MyWaveWAM3km)** — WAM Cycle 4.7.0 at ~3.34 km, pan-Arctic, 120/240 h × 2 daily, current- and ice-forced, 3-day rolling window, no archive.
+- **This entry (MyWaveWAM3km)** — WAM Cycle 4.7.0 at ~3.34 km, pan-Arctic, 120/240 h alternating × 2 daily, current- and ice-forced. ~3-day rolling window, no archive, no aggregation.
-- **[WW3 4 km](./met-norway-ww3.md)** — WAVEWATCH III v6.07 at ~4.45 km, Nordic/North/Baltic Seas, 66 h × 4 daily, no current forcing, ~11-day rolling window plus a full archive back to 2021-07-02 and a continuous best-estimate aggregation.
-Supplies boundary spectra to the WAM800m coastal areas.
+- **[WW3 4 km](./met-norway-ww3.md)** — WAVEWATCH III v6.07 at ~4.45 km, Nordic/North/Baltic Seas, 66 h × 4 daily, no current forcing. ~11-day rolling window plus a full archive back to 2021-07-02 and a gap-free best-estimate aggregation.
+Parent of MyWaveWAM800m.
-- **[ARCWAM](./arcwam.md)** — Copernicus Marine distribution; see above.
+- **[MyWaveWAM800m](./mywavewam800m.md)** — WAM Cycle 4.7.0 at ~890 m, five Norwegian coastal domains, 66 h × 4 daily, MEPS winds and NorKyst v3 currents.
+Same model core and output template as this entry, different activated field set.
+Archive to 2023-03-30 plus per-domain aggregations.
-- **MyWaveWAM800m** — Norwegian coastal wave system with currents, on the same THREDDS server, **not yet documented in this repository**.
+- **[ARCWAM](./arcwam.md)** — Copernicus Marine distribution; see the overlap analysis above.
 - **NORA3 / NORA10** — long-term hindcasts, distinct systems, not operational forecasts.

-**Choosing between the two THREDDS products:** WW3 4 km for short-range Nordic/Baltic forecasting, coastal work, and anything needing history.
-MyWaveWAM3km for Arctic coverage, medium-range (out to 10 days), and applications where wave–current interaction matters.
+**Choosing among the THREDDS products:** this entry for Arctic coverage, medium range (out to 10 days), and wave–ice interaction — accepting that you must harvest continuously to retain anything.
+WW3 4 km for the shelf seas including the Baltic and for anything needing history.
+MyWaveWAM800m for nearshore and harbour-scale Norwegian work.

 ---